michaelmarty/UniDec/readme.md

 *Added Noise Removal Tool* to UniDec and UniDecCD.
 This allows you to select specific noise regions (common in UHMR data) and set them to 0.
 Try Tools > Select Noise Peaks and the checking "Remove Noise Peaks" in the Advanced Data Processing Parameters.

+UPP Changes:
+* Added "Config m/z Peak FWHM", "Config m/z Peak Shape", and "Config Sample Mass Every" parameters.
+If "Config m/z Peak FWHM" is specified as a float or integer, it will use that and skip the automatic peak width determination.
+* Enabled relative paths.
+* Added "All" or "None" keywords on "Apply Fixed Mods" and "Disulfides Oxidized."

 Fixed major bugs with 2D zooming and plotting.

 v.6.0.0